Sundays in London are a delight. We don’t want to brag but we’ve got them down to a fine art (clearly bragging).

 Head for a Sunday Roast

-How have I made it this far into a guide to Sundays in London without talking about Sunday roasts?
+How have we made it this far into a guide to Sundays in London without talking about Sunday roasts?
 Lord knows.

 Like any self-respecting British city, London knows its way around a Sunday roast – you know the kind that turns up on your table and makes your stomach do a little happy dance (*cough* jiggle *cough*) before you’ve even tucked into your first heavenly bite.